Noel-F/MongoDB/README.md

 # MongoDB
 My custom API built.
 This database is used for the Food Truck Finder app for [iOS](https://github.com/Noel-F/Android) and [Android](https://github.com/Noel-F/Android).
+Deployed API to a Live Server(Digital Ocean).
+API includes authentication and security as well as the following common request functionality found it APIs:

+- POST
+- GET
+- PUT
+- DELETE

 ### Built With
 * [MongoDB](https://www.mongodb.com/)